General balance functions of identified charged hadron pairs of $(\pi,{\rm K},{\rm p})$ in Pb$-$Pb collisions at $\sqrt{s_{\rm NN}} = 2.76$ TeV

 The nine measured BFs exhibit common features, including prominent near-side peaks centered at $(\Delta y, \Delta \varphi) = (0,0)$ and relatively flat and featureless away-sides.
 The flat away-side arises from the fact that positive and negative particles of a given species feature essentially equal azimuthal anisotropy relative to the collision symmetry plane.
-It is also an indicator of the fast radial flow profile of the emitting sources~\cite{Voloshin:2006TRE}, although the various species pairs demonstrate different centrality-dependent near-side peak shapes, widths, and magnitudes that indicate that they are subject to different charge balancing pair production and transport mechanisms, as well as final state effects.
-For instance, $B^{\pi\pi}$ exhibits a deep and narrow dip at $(\Delta y, \Delta \varphi) = (0,0)$, within the near-side correlation peak, resulting in part from the Hanbury Brown--Twiss (HBT) effect, with a depth and width that vary with the source size and thus the centrality~\cite{Jeon:2002BFCF}. $B^{{\rm KK}}$ exhibits much weaker HBT effects, whereas $B^{{\rm pp}}$ also features a narrow dip centered at $(\Delta y, \Delta \varphi) = (0,0)$ within a somewhat elongated near-side peak may reflect annihilation of ${\rm p\overline{p}}$ pairs.
+It is also an indicator of the fast radial flow profile of the emitting sources, which manifests as strong focusing on the near-side peak~\cite{Voloshin:2006TRE}, although the various species pairs demonstrate different centrality-dependent near-side peak shapes, widths, and magnitudes that indicate that they are subject to different charge balancing pair production and transport mechanisms, as well as final state effects.
+For instance, $B^{\pi\pi}$ exhibits a deep and narrow dip at $(\Delta y, \Delta \varphi) = (0,0)$, within the near-side correlation peak, resulting in part from the Hanbury Brown--Twiss (HBT) effect, with a depth and width that vary with the source size and thus the centrality~\cite{Jeon:2002BFCF}. $B^{{\rm KK}}$ exhibits much weaker HBT effects, whereas $B^{{\rm pp}}$ also features a narrow dip centered at $(\Delta y, \Delta \varphi) = (0,0)$ within a somewhat elongated near-side peak that may reflect the annihilation of ${\rm p\overline{p}}$ pairs.
+Pairs of protons and antiprotons emitted at small relative $\Delta\eta$ and $\Delta\varphi$ (as well as small relative $p_{\rm T}$) are more likely to interact, and thus annihilate, than pairs produced at large separation, thereby leading to a depletion of pairs near $\Delta y=0$ and $\Delta\varphi=0$.

 The evolution with collision centrality of $B^{\alpha\beta}$, for all nine combinations $\alpha,\beta=\pi,{\rm K},{\rm p}$, is examined by considering their projections onto the $\Delta y$ and $\Delta \varphi$ axes in Figs.~\ref{fig:2} and~\ref{fig:3}, respectively.
 The shape and amplitude of $B^{\pi\pi}$ projections onto $\Delta y$ exhibit the strongest centrality dependence, whereas those of $B^{\pi {\rm K}}$, $B^{\pi {\rm p}}$, $B^{{\rm K}\pi}$ and $B^{{\rm p}\pi}$ display significantly smaller dependence on centrality.
 Uncertainties on the rest of the $\Delta y$ projections do not make it possible to claim any centrality dependence albeit some hints are visible in the cases of $B^{{\rm KK}}$ and $B^{{\rm pp}}$.